TOPOFGR/react-intl-hooks/README.md

 ### `useFormatTime`

-This hook is used to format a time into the user locale.
+This hook is used to format a time to the user locale.

 #### How to use it